New Zealand 1000 Guineas: History

 Until 1973, both the New Zealand Oaks and the New Zealand Derby were run at Riccarton.
 When those races were moved to Trentham and Ellerslie respectively, Riccarton was awarded two new classic races, the 1000 and 2000 Guineas over 1600 metres (1 mile).
 These races are based on those of the same name in the United Kingdom, run at Newmarket in the first weekend in May.

 Both races have quickly established themselves on the New Zealand calendar, and the 1000 Guineas routinely attracts all of the country's leading fillies and, as a crucial race in the Filly Of The Year series, is regularly taken out by the eventual winner of that title.

-Among the best recent winners are Katie Lee, Seachange, King's Rose, the brilliant but ill-fated Taatletail and Tycoon Lil.

 The 1000 Guineas has been run for a total stake of: